People / Graduate Students

 Bio & Research Interests

-Jen is a Ph.D. candidate in Comparative Ethnic Studies.
-In her dissertation work, she investigates the co-constitution of Nature and Native, and how these categories and their genealogies inform land claims settlements, particularly in Northern spaces.
-Jen’s work considers how indigenous communities of Alaska practice multiple self-determinations when intersected by a triad of settler technologies: a national desire for fossil fuels, an environmental desire to experience the “last frontier,” as well as a burgeoning global understanding of Arctic land and indigenous Arctic peoples as litmus test for climate change.
+Jen Smith (Eyak, Alaska Native) is a Ph.D. candidate in Comparative Ethnic Studies.
+In her dissertation, she examines key historical and modern articulations of land and race in Alaska, and in the Arctic more broadly.
+Jen is interested in the reoccurring themes of legal, scientific, and political 'indeterminacy' across time that have informed constitutions of Alaskan and Arctic landscape, and have shaped the trajectory of indigenous politics in Alaska and in the circumpolar North.
 Jen completed her undergraduate degree in English with an emphasis in Literature and the Environment at the University of Alaska Southeast, and received her master's degree in Comparative Ethnic Studies from UC Berkeley.
-She is a recipient of the UC Berkeley Chancellor's Fellowship, an awardee of the Ford Foundation Predoctoral Fellowship, and is a current Graduate Fellow with the Joseph A. Myers Center for Research on Native American Issues and Institute for the Study of Societal Issues.
+She is a recipient of the UC Berkeley Chancellor's Fellowship, an awardee of the Ford Foundation Predoctoral Fellowship, and a Graduate Fellow with the Joseph A. Myers Center for Research on Native American Issues.

 Thomas Biolsi, Jake Kosek (Geography), Beth Piatote